 Quiz marketing that captures leads and converts them

-The user does not want to sign up for your newsletter.
-They will, however, take 60 seconds to find out which scent suits their personality, which serum fits their skin, or which fund matches their risk tolerance.
-That is the whole secret of quiz marketing.
+A shopper won't sign up for your newsletter.
+She'll spend 60 seconds finding out which scent suits her personality, which serum fits her skin, which fund matches her risk tolerance.
+That's the whole secret.
 Function of Beauty built a brand on it.
 Warby Parker built a sales channel on it.
 This is the playbook for running yours.

 Key takeaways